aaronosher/first-portfolio/README.md

  - `<ul>`, `<ol>`, `<li>`: tags for building unordered (bulleted `<ul>`) and ordered (number `<li>`) lists

 ### Attributes
 In both XML and HTML a tag can have attributes - these can affect their behaviour or how they look.
-Int this workshop we'll only be looking at five attributes: `src`, `target`, `href`, `id`, and `class`.
+In this workshop we'll only be looking at five attributes: `src`, `target`, `href`, `id`, and `class`.

 `src` indicates the remote source of an asset that should be used.
 Two main examples are `<img>` for displaying an image, and `<link>` which we use for loading stylesheets and fonts, etc.